-Annika Hansen (they/them, she/her) is a genderqueer dancer, choreographer, and collaborator based in Minneapolis, Mni Sota Makoce on Dakota and Anishinaabe land.
+Annika Johansson (they/them, she/her) is a genderqueer dancer, choreographer, and collaborator based in Minneapolis, Mni Sota Makoce on Dakota and Anishinaabe land.

 Annika's work draws from their studies in somatic practices, improvisation, post-modern, and contemporary dance forms.
 Their aesthetic holds a curiosity for detailed movements and specific energetic shifts, finding deep investment in the sensations of the body.
 Their movement accesses control and abandon, sweeping gesture and minute grooves.
 Annika is interested in developing personal narratives in choreography and collaborative endeavors that draw individuals together in community.